towolf/towolf.github.com/docs/PsychHardware/CMUBox.markdown

 evt.trouble = If zero, then evt is probably valid and good.
-If non-zero, then the timestamp is likely screwed and useless, as are probably all following timestamps, at least for CMU/PST boxes and fORP's in mode 1\!
+If non-zero, then the timestamp is likely screwed and useless, as are probably all following timestamps, at least for CMU/PST boxes and fORP's in mode 1!
 For the Bitwhacker or fORP's in modes 0,2,4 or 6, only the current 'evt' will be invalid, but later events will recover and thereby be unaffected.

-status = CMUBox\('Status', handle\);
+status = CMUBox('Status', handle);
-- Retrieve internal status of response box 'handle' as a struct.
+\- Retrieve internal status of response box 'handle' as a struct.